Canadian Unitarian Council: Organization

 The CUC is made up of 43 member congregations and emerging groups, who are the legal owners of the organization, and who are, for governance and service delivery, divided into four regions: "BC" (British Columbia), "Western" (Alberta to Thunder Bay), "Central" (between Thunder Bay and Kingston), and "Eastern" (Kingston, Ottawa and everything east of that).
-However, for youth ministry, the "Central" and "Eastern" regions are combined to form a youth region known as "QuOM" (Quebec, Ontario and the Maritimes), giving the youth only three regions for their activities.
 The organization as a whole is governed by the CUC Board of Trustees (Board), whose mandate it is to govern in the best interests of the CUC's owners.
 The Board is made up of eight members who are elected by congregational delegates at the CUC's Annual General Meeting.
 This consists of two Trustees from each region, who are eligible to serve a maximum of two three-year terms.
-Board meetings also include Official Observers to the Board, who participate without a vote and represent UU Youth and Ministers.
+Board meetings also include two Official Observers to the Board, who participate without a vote.
+One represents youth, the other represents ministers.

 Service delivery

 As members of the CUC, congregations and emerging groups are served by volunteer Service Consultants, Congregational Networks, and a series of other committees.
 There are two directors of regional services, one for the Western two regions, and one for the Eastern two regions.
 Youth and young adults are served by a Youth and Young Adult Ministry Development staff of two.